 The recently refurbished Brisbane Powerhouse precinct ensures a holistic arts and dining experience; Bar Alto, overlooking the Brisbane River, a reconfigured Turbine Platform to constitute a concert stage, and an additional Rooftop Terrace.

 Wednesday – Sunday 11.30am til late

 For reservations, please call the restaurant on (07) 3358 1063 Wednesday to Sunday

-This took him to the Cayman Islands where he found himself under the tutelage of Chef Stephen Wagner and veteran restaurateur Vico Testori at Restorante Pappagallo.
+This took him to the Cayman Islands where he found himself under the tutelage of Chef Stephen Wagner and veteran restaurateur Vico Testori at Ristorante Pappagallo.

-Here Sajith had the opportunity to work alongside some of Venice’s finest chefs from the famed Cipriyani Hotel who would come to the Caymans in the off season.
+Here Sajith had the opportunity to work alongside some of Venice’s finest chefs from the famed Cipriani Hotel who would come to the Caymans in the off season.
 This experience built on Sajith’s love, knowledge and technique for regional Italian cuisine and would form the basis of his food philosophy.

 Sajith worked under Pablo Tordesillas during Bar Alto’s opening and the following three years.
 This time would teach Sajith the art of combining traditional Italian cooking philosophies with Pablo’s modern techniques, fastidious attention to detail and uncompromising attitude.